 Root CAs are the highest-level CAs in the hierarchy.
 It issues and signs intermediate CAs' certificates.
-Intermediate CA: These CAs are subordinate to the root CA and issue certificates to end entities.
+Intermediate CAs are subordinate to the root CA and issue certificates to end entities.
 They can also sign other intermediate CA certificates.
-End Entities: These are the users, devices, or servers that require certificates issued by the PKI to authenticate themselves or secure communications.
+This process is called cross-certification and it is used to extend trust to another CA down or side-ways (when operating in a distributed environment, PKIs may need to establish trust with external PKIs) in the hierarchy.
+End Entities are the users, devices, or servers that require certificates issued by the PKI to authenticate themselves or secure communications.

-Digital Certificates: Certificates bind a public key to the entity's identity.
-They include information such as the public key, the entity's name, the digital signature of the issuing CA, and the certificate's expiration date.
+Certificates then bind a public key to the entity's identity.
+They include information such as the public key (end entities generate and keep private keys secure.
+Public keys are shared widely and included in certificates), the entity's name, the digital signature of the issuing CA, and the certificate's expiration date.